TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 # Introduction to C++:
 **Objectives of each exercise and the name of the concept/lesson being learned**

+## Credit
+The original content belongs to [SoloLearn](https://www.sololearn.com).
+This repository is for personal educational use, and no copyright infringement is intended.

 ## **My First Code Coach (Statements):**

 Let's code for real!